Sealand of the Pacific: History

 Miracle became a popular attraction, and even though she was kept in a separate pen from Haida, the two would often try to call out and talk to each other.
 Several years later, Miracle's companion in her pen, a seal named Shadow, drowned in the nets forming the pen.
 Sealand diver Larry McInerney stated in the documentary Who Killed Miracle? that she had drowned by becoming trapped between the double-net system at the aquarium.
 McInerney also noted, which was corroborated by Alexandra Morton in the film, that Miracle had learned that by damaging the nets, divers would come into pen and she could play with the divers.
 Miracle's play had become aggressive and was a safety problem for the divers, preventing proper maintenance of the pens.
 Dr. Lance Barrett-Lennard, a killer whale expert, determined that Miracle was a southern resident killer whale, which were known to play rough with other sea mammals in the wild.
 These factors combined to cause the seal's death, and contributed to Miracle's own death by drowning not long after.

-As anti-captivity protests began to put pressure on aquariums, Sealand agreed to release Haida, but the animal died a few days before its scheduled release in October 1982, with no evidence of foul play.
-His release had been part for the aquarium to acquire new whales.
+As anti-captivity protests began to put pressure on aquariums, Sealand agreed to release Haida, but he died a few days before his scheduled release in October 1982, with no evidence of foul play.
+His release had been part of a plan for the aquarium to acquire new whales.
 Many people were outraged by the plan of capturing more whales and staged a protest at the supposed capture site.
 Sealand soon obtained three whales captured from Iceland.

 The three new orcas, Tilikum, Nootka IV, and Haida II, never had good dynamics together; the male, Tilikum, was often bullied and chased into the medical pen by the two females.